 - F9 For transactions valued at over £75,000 (not including VAT) but below the EU thresholds, you must carry out a formal tender process in line with the following principles.

 - Openness

 - Transparency

 - Visibility

-- · Value for money
+- Value for money

 - In the best interests of the council

 - Competition

-- F10 It is a requirement of these CPRs that any contract at £75,000 or over is advertised on the Council's Website in the Tenders and Contracts section, unless the Monitoring Officer agrees otherwise.
-In addition as a result of the changes in the Public Contracts Regulations 2015 the tender must also be advertised on the Government's Contracts Finder website to comply with the Public Contracts Regulations 2015.
-As stated below-High Value Contracts require approval from the relevant Cabinet member before they can formally be awarded.
-In addition a financial appraisal must be carried out if it is appropriate in accordance with the financial appraisal strategy at Annex 2.-Also seek....(add in existing)....
+- It is a requirement of these CPRs that any contract at £75,000 or over which is to be advertised must also then be advertised on the Government's Contracts Finder website to comply with the Public Contracts Regulations 2015.
+High Value Contracts require approval from the relevant Cabinet member before they can formally be awarded.
+In addition a financial appraisal must be carried out if it is appropriate in accordance with the financial appraisal strategy at Annex 2.